SameerRamzan/Fruit-Ninja-Game/README.md

 Contributions are welcome!
 If you have ideas for improvements or want to report a bug, please feel free to open an issue or submit a pull request.

 (Further details on contribution guidelines can be added here if the project owner has specific requirements.)

-## License

-The license for this project is not specified.
-Please refer to the project owner for licensing information.